VladimirKarin/Fund-Raising-Project-Server-Side/README.md

-# 🚀 Fund-Raising-Project-Server-Side Documentation
+# 🚀 Fund Raising Project Server Side Documentation

 ---

-This documentation provides an overview and details about the Fund-Raising-Project-Server-Side implemented in the provided code.
+This documentation provides an overview and details about the Fund Raising Project Server Side implemented in the provided code.
 The server is built using the Express.js framework and includes various endpoints for managing ideas, users, donations, login, and logout functionality.

 ## Table of Contents